 If you are facing eviction, there are programs that will help you pay past due rent.
 You can get a voucher from the Texas Department of Housing and Community Affairs (TDHCA) to help pay your rent and security deposit when renting a new dwelling.
 1-(800) 525-0657

 Project Access (Voucher) Program – This program offers money for rent, for those who qualify financially.
 They do not give clients cash, but the voucher is used to give directly to the landlord or owner of the dwelling.
 Vouchers can not be exchanged or used for any other purpose.

 Section 811 – The Section 811 program helps the disabled who live independently in subsidized communities with assistance services.
 Section 811 provides rental payments to disadvantaged individuals of the Target Population.

 - People with developmental and intellectual disabilities.

-- Youth with disabilities who lives in foster care.
+- Youth with disabilities who live in foster care.

-- Those with disabilities who wish to transition from and institution to independent living.
+- Those with disabilities who wish to transition from an institution to independent living.

 - Those with severe mental illness receiving services, but experiencing obstacles because of housing instability.

 Section 8 – The Statewide Housing Assistance Payments Program (Section 8) gives rental subsidy vouchers to families earning less than 50 percent of the federal poverty guidelines, they also provide assistance to the elderly and disabled with affordable housing.

 Renting an apartment can be expensive depending on where you live.
 Most properties charge one or more months rent, processing charges, and deposits.
 Now understandable, these fees protect the rental property in the case of damages or the renter skips of the apartment.
 When you are low-income these fees can really add up and are sometimes a hindrance to getting an apartment.